 Established in 2006 by resolution A/RES/60/251, the United Nations Human Rights Council (UNHRC) is a subsidiary organ of the United Nations.
 The mandate of UNHRC is to strengthen and protect human rights of people in the world, the UNHRC looks into a number of important rights, such as freedom of association and assembly, freedom of expression, freedom of belief and religion, women’s rights, as well as the rights of racial and ethnic minorities.
 In addition, UNHRC also receives thematic and country specific reports through special procedures and from the office of the High Commissioner of Human Rights (OHCHR).

 No freedom of speech, suppression to the media and publication as well the limitation of the right to vote are the issues that raised a concern in Hong Kong Government.
 Human rights in Hong Kong comes under the spotlight of the international community because when the citizens try to pursue their basic human rights, the government of Hong Kong pushed back harder using force causing many citizens being a victim of abuse.
-This year in AYIMUN, UNHRC will respond to the human rights violations that happened in Hong Kong together, the country member of UNHRC are expected to provide a solution and give an assistance to what happens in Hong Kong.
+The trigger of the recent pro-democratic protests was the debate around the approval of the Hong Kong extradition Bill (would make it possible to send suspects to midland China for trial).

 DISEC ( Disarmament and International Security Committee)